Can You Sue for Pain and Suffering After a Car Accident?

 How much do you get for pain and suffering?
 There is no easy answer to that question.
 There is no exact formula that the court uses to determine an amount.
 Every pain and suffering award is based on an individual’s unique circumstances.
 What you might get depends on several things:

-- How the injuries impact your daily life.
-If you have an injury that makes it impossible for you to perform your job, for example, this might affect how much you get in damages.
-Or if you can no longer perform favorite hobbies or activities, this may also be taken into account.
+• How the injuries impact your daily life.
+If you have an injury that makes it impossible for you to perform your job, like a spinal injury, this might affect how much you get in damages.
+If you can no longer perform favorite hobbies or activities, this may also be taken into account.

 Read on to learn about proving pain and suffering from a car accident.